bindi-nagda/megatron/README.md

 python utils/prep_data.py
 ```

 The code has mechanisms to validate data and perform error-handling.
-All processes will be logged, and failed processed and can be safely re-initiated without affected already processed data.
+All processes will be logged, and failed processed can be safely re-initiated without compromising already processed data.

 To force reprocessing of any dataset(s), you can run